 SCDOT will perform Right of Way Services and pay all acquisition costs associated with Tract 36.
+CONTRACTOR'S Total Cost to Complete shall include design and construction services to address Tract 36 impacts in-kind.
 The CONTRACTOR's conceptual design for this tract included as part of the technical proposal shall constitute a commitment and any Right of Way acquisition shown outside of this conceptual design shall be deemed Additional Right of Way.
+The driveway for Tract 36 nearest to One Carolina Drive shall be located, at minimum, 250 220 feet from One Carolina Drive as measured between the nearest edge of travelled way for each roadway.
+The 220' minimum from One Carolina Drive applies to the tie-in with existing Paragon